Ahmed-Ishiba/WRO2025-pythons-team/README.md

   After we get the result of the formula which measures the deviation of the robot from the center of the lane we then pass it into a PID controller then we take the output of the controller and pass it into a map function that we implemented myself in order to convert the range of the PID output into a range that my servo accepts(from 0 to 180)

   ### Problem context and strategy:
-  the main challanges that we faced were:
+  the main challenges that we faced were:
   - Creating the weighted sum formula and tuning the weights
   - Tuning the PID
   - Making sure the map function works correctly